abhinavpy/abhinavpy.github.io/_pages/cv.md

   functions, pivotal in enabling email alerts and event logging from Apache Airflow.
 Devised a robust protocol, employing Docker and AWS S3, to facilitate the build and deployment of these Lambda functions.
 Subsequently, established an automated mechanism utilizing Jenkins for the seamless deployment of AWS Lambda functions.
-  * `Application Control Plane Enhancement and Database Automation`: Wrote a database automation script as a part of the ACP.
+  * `Application Control Plane Enhancement and Database Automation`: Wrote a <ins> database automation script </ins> as a part of the ACP.
 Streamlined and automated diverse database functions within the customer Single Sign-On ecosystem.
-  Completely revamped the front end of the Application Control Plane by rebranding it from scratch and optimizing it by adding several forms and other features tailored to distinct customer categories and accounts, expanding their access to a variety of applications.
+  Completely <ins> revamped the front end </ins> of the Application Control Plane by rebranding it from scratch and optimizing it by adding several forms and other features tailored to distinct customer categories and accounts, expanding their access to a variety of applications.